 Sylvia followed proper ID procedures and refused to sell to someone who could not provide sufficient ID, and then refused to sell to an intoxicated patron.
-All that's left for Sylvia to do is write up a thorough incident report!
+All that's left for Sylvia to do is write up a thorough record of the incident!